 The bike didn't deal with bumps very well.
-I had to cross North Street, under the MacDonald Bridge, and when I crossed to the other side and hit the bump where road meets sidewalk, the force launched the helmet out of the basket and onto the ground.
-I stopped, grabbed the helmet, threw it back in the basket and kept going.
+I had to cross North Street, under the MacDonald Bridge.
+When I hit the bump where road meets sidewalk, the force launched the helmet out of the basket and sent it flying in the air.
+I stopped, grabbed the helmet off the ground, threw it back in the basket and kept going.

 A few minutes later I made it to work.
-I checked the app to find somewhere to park this thing and it was still showing me nothing.
+I checked the app to find somewhere to park and it was still showing nothing.
 I zoomed in a bit, then blue "parking" symbols popped up.
 When I zoomed out slightly, they all disappeared.
-Not exactly intuitive.
+Great app design.
 There was a place to park it a minute down the street, on an island on Upper Water Street (next to the Tim Horton's).
 There was no ramp onto this island, so I shoved the heavy bike over the curb.

 I scanned all the things, took all the photos.
 The app told me I wasn't in a parking zone, so I had to repeat the process all over again.
 Scan, photo, photo, scan.
 In my review I gave 1 star and wrote: "Noisy as hell.
 Could use some grease in the bottom bracket."

-On my short walk into work I looked at the results.
+On my short walk to work I looked at the results.
 I did 5km in 22 minutes, and it cost \$12.17.
 The scooter debacle cost \$5.16, and Bird offered an \$0.88 ride credit for my troubles.
 I sent them an email instead, explaining what had happened.
-They later sent me an email apologizing with a \$10 voucher, so there's that.
+Later, they sent me an email apologizing with a \$10 voucher, so there's that.
 Some money for the ride home I guess.